 Perhaps you have heard of Energy Return on Investment (EROI)?
 It was developed to determine the ratio of invested primary energy to the energy generated.
 The higher the EROI, the more positive is the energy effect and the shorter is the so-called Energy Payback Time (EPBT).
 The EPBT indicates the time it takes for a product to pay back the primary energy requirement throughout its life cycle by means of electricity generation.
-The EPBT of Heliatek's OPV ranges between 2 and 7 months worldwide.
+The EPBT of Heliatek's OPV ranges between 2 and 7 months worldwide (majority of all global locations below 6 months).
 This means that HeliaSol can generate up to 100 times more energy within a lifetime of 20 years than the energy required for its life cycle.
-You will find consolidated facts and further information on the subject in HeliaFacts on Energy Payback Time.
+You will find consolidated facts and further information on the subject in the HeliaFact - Energy Payback Time.